ChuanMeng/RLT4Reranking/README.md

 We consider three retrievers: BM25, SPLADE++ ("EnsembleDistil") and RepLLaMA (7B).
 We use [Pyserini](https://github.com/castorini/pyserini) to get the retrieved lists returned by BM25 and SPLADE++.
 For RepLLaMA, we use the retrieved lists shared by the original author.
-Note that we rely on publicly available indexes to increase our paper's reproducibility; for Robust04, we only consider BM25 because RepLLaMA and SPLADE++'s indexes are not publicly available at the time of writing.
+Note that we rely on publicly available indexes to increase our paper's reproducibility; for Robust04, we only consider BM25 because RepLLaMA and SPLADE++'s indexes are not publicly available at the time of writing; we follow this [document](https://github.com/castorini/pyserini/blob/2154e79a63de0287578d4a3b1239e9a729e1c415/docs/experiments-robust04.md) to perform BM25.

 All retrieved lists would be stored in the directory `datasets/msmarco-v1-passage/runs` or `datasets/robust04/runs`.

 #### 2.2.1 BM25
-Use the following commands to get BM25 ranking results on TREC-DL 19, TREC-DL 20 and [Robust04](https://github.com/castorini/pyserini/blob/2154e79a63de0287578d4a3b1239e9a729e1c415/docs/experiments-robust04.md):
+Use the following commands to get BM25 ranking results on TREC-DL 19, TREC-DL 20 and Robust04:
 ```bash
 # TREC-DL 19
 python -m pyserini.search.lucene \